aisha-x/THM/Rooms/SOC Level 1/Phishing/Snapped Phish-ing Line.md

 ### Q8.What was the email address of the user who submitted their password twice?

-- I explored the subdomains in VM and found a log.txt that contains user's emails and passwords
+- I explored the subdomains in VM and found a log.txt that contains users' emails and passwords

 ![Screenshot 2025-06-08 143959](https://github.com/user-attachments/assets/b703d1d9-d0fe-4477-8dd5-9e27438bf924)